MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 > [!div class="checklist"]
 >
-> - **Create maintenance and emergency recovery plans**: Evaluate data-protection features, backup operations, and restore operations.
+> - **Create maintenance and emergency recovery plans.** Evaluate data-protection features, backup operations, and restore operations.
 Select backup solutions that you can use to recover from regional disasters.
 >
-> - **Create internal documentation**: Document your organization's standard practices.
+> - **Create internal documentation.** Document your organization's standard practices.
 Incorporate existing Azure documentation to streamline your processes.
-Attach a disk to [Windows](/azure/virtual-machines/windows/attach-disk-ps) or [Linux](/azure/virtual-machines/linux/add-disk) VMs, or expand a disk on [Windows](/azure/virtual-machines/windows/expand-os-disk) or [Linux](/azure/virtual-machines/linux/expand-disks) VMs.
+Include documentation about attaching a disk to [Windows](/azure/virtual-machines/windows/attach-disk-ps) or [Linux](/azure/virtual-machines/linux/add-disk) VMs or expanding a disk on [Windows](/azure/virtual-machines/windows/expand-os-disk) or [Linux](/azure/virtual-machines/linux/expand-disks) VMs.
 >
-> - **Detect threats**: Enable [Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) so that you can trigger security alerts when anomalies in activity occur.
+> - **Detect threats.** Enable [Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) so that you can trigger security alerts when anomalies in activity occur.
 Defender for Cloud notifies subscription administrators by email.
 The email includes details about the suspicious activity and recommendations to investigate and remediate threats.

 ### Recommendations